yl2/CDS/README.md

 - CDS.R constructs a primitive CDS class object.
 More to implement once spreadDV01 and IR DV01 functions become available.
 - calcSpreadDV01.R calculates spread DV 01
 - calcIRDV01.R calculates IR DV 01
+- getRates.R obtains rates to build an interest rate curve for CDS calculation

 Notes
 - Fixed payment from the protection buyer is the "premium leg"